What is Open Space?

 There are also a number of tips for conducting open spaces:

-• Ideally, the spaces are separated so that the work of one group does not affect another group.
+- Ideally, the spaces are separated so that the work of one group does not affect another group.
 An open-plan office or a factory floor are also “open spaces”, but do not serve the purpose of a concentrated exchange of knowledge.

-• In many parallel sessions, the overview of content and locations is quickly lost.
+- In many parallel sessions, the overview of content and locations is quickly lost.
 It therefore makes sense to position the plan drawn up jointly in the marketplace centrally for viewing and, if necessary, to place further copies of it in central positions.

-• It is advisable to provide sufficient presentation materials (laptop, projector, whiteboards, paper, pens, post-it, etc.) in each room.
+- It is advisable to provide sufficient presentation materials (laptop, projector, whiteboards, paper, pens, post-it, etc.) in each room.

-• Often participants take part in an Open Space for the first time.
+- Often participants take part in an Open Space for the first time.
 For those who are interested in initiating their own session or working group, separate guides can be provided to answer questions in advance or to help with implementation and moderation.

-• Open Space thrives on participation.
+- Open Space thrives on participation.
 A monologue or a frontal presentation as at a “classical conference” within a working group is therefore not effective.

-• Even if punctuality is not a primary goal, it makes sense to inform the initiator 5 minutes before the end of a session that the planned time will soon end.
+- Even if punctuality is not a primary goal, it makes sense to inform the initiator 5 minutes before the end of a session that the planned time will soon end.

 The journey from one session to the next – possibly even with a detour via the coffee bar – takes time.
-This time should be taken into account when scheduling.
+This time should be taken into account when scheduling. - The summary of individual sessions and the provision of corresponding information in the aftermath of the event is important for further work.

 Sometimes we read that the initiator could also leave his own working group and change to another group like a ” bumble bee “.
-However, the initiator should refrain from this!
+However, the initiator should refrain from this! - The context of the event can be very well defined with an impulse lecture, which is addressed to all participants at the beginning of the conference and addresses a specific topic.

 Opinions differ, by the way, as to whether the organisers of Open Spaces should oblige the participants to use “first names” only.
 The situation is similar with nameplates: some organisers do without surnames, roles and/or company names.
 This should also promote the exchange at eye level, but sometimes this is at the expense of better orientation.
 Here it could make sense to install a “bulletin board” on which each participant asks his questions, for which he seeks answers, and each contributor propagates his expert knowledge so that it can be found by other participants.

-Open Spaces within the company
+In-house Open Spaces

 Especially when Open Spaces are being held in-house for the first time, some questions arise: How can colleagues be won over as participants?
 How can management agree to the project even though neither the content nor the result can be determined in advance?
 Who invites to the Open Space?
 How can the participants be motivated?
 Etc.